jsenv/jsenv-template-node-package/readme.md

 - [ ] Update fields in [package.json](./package.json), especially `"name"`, `"description"` and `"author".`

-- [ ] Review features

-  Overview of the available features, explaining how use or remove them.
+- [ ] Check the available features and see how use or remove them.

   - [Linting](./docs/linting/linting.md)
   - [Formatting](./docs/formatting/formatting.md)